sting-ioc/sting/docs/typing.md

 {@file_content: file=sting/doc/examples/typing/MessageService.java start_line=@Injectable}

 It is easy to imagine that we would have another component `LoginService` that performs the asynchronous login action and sends events as it progresses through each step of the process.
-This service would depend upon the `MessageSender` type.
+The `LoginService` component would depend upon the `MessageSender` type.
 For example:

 {@file_content: file=sting/doc/examples/typing/LoginService.java start_line=@Injectable}